CusMeDroid/absenonline/README.md

  ```
  ~ MAPS (for feature maps)
- ~ FIREBASE (for Database RealTime, Analitycs, Message, Storage, AUTH Email and more)
+ ~ FIREBASE (for Database RealTime, Analitycs, Message, Storage, AUTH Email and more extension)
  ```

 ## GRADLE